Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Nash social welfare and spending restricted equilibrium

+For each good $j$, the spending on a good $j$ in an SR-equilibrium is bounded by $e_j$.
+We note that unlike the standard market equilibrium, the set of SR-equilibria can be non-convex already for {\em capped linear utilities} as shown in~\cite{garg2018approximating}.
+Capped linear utilities are defined as $u(x)=\min(c_i,\sum_j v_{j}x_j)$ for $(c, v)\in \R_+^{m+1}$.

-The algorithm in \cite{cole2015approximating} first computes a spending restricted equilibrium for linear Fisher markets with bounds $t_j=1$, and show that this can be rounded to an integer solution of cost at most $2e^{1/e}$ times the optimal NSW solution.
-Note that the spending restrictions cannot be directly added to the formulation~\eqref{eq:Eisenberg} since they involve the Lagrange multipliers $p$.
-An SR-equilibrium in~\cite{cole2015approximating} was found via an extension of algorithms by Devanur et al.~\cite{DevanurPSV08} and Orlin~\cite{orlin2010improved} for linear Fisher markets.
+Cole and Gkatzelis~\cite{cole2015approximating} first compute an SR-equilibrium for linear utilities, and show that this can be rounded to an integer solution of cost at most $2e^{1/e}$ times the optimal NSW solution.
+Spending restrictions cannot be directly added to~\eqref{eq:EG} since they involve the Lagrange multipliers $p$.
+In~\cite{cole2015approximating}, an SR-equilibrium was found via an extension of algorithms by Devanur et al.~\cite{DevanurPSV08} and Orlin~\cite{orlin2010improved} for market equilibria for Fisher markets with linear utilities.

-Subsequent work by Cole et al.~\cite{cole2017convex} showed that a spending restricted equilibrium for the linear markets can be obtained as an optimal solution of a convex program (extending a convex formulation of linear Fisher market equilibrium that is different from~\eqref{eq:Eisenberg}), and also improved the approximation guarantee to 2 (the current best factor is 1.45~\cite{barman2018finding}).
+Subsequent work by Cole et al.~\cite{cole2017convex} showed that a spending restricted equilibrium for the linear markets can be obtained as an optimal solution of a convex program (extending a convex formulation of linear Fisher market equilibria that is different from~\eqref{eq:EG}), and also improved the approximation guarantee to 2 (the current best factor is 1.45~\cite{barman2018finding}).
 However, this convex formulation is only known to work for linear utility functions.

-Further work has studied the NSW problem for more general utility functions, following the same strategy of first solving a spending-restricted market equilibrium problem then rounding.
+Further work has studied the NSW problem for more general utilities, following the same strategy of first solving a SR-equilibrium problem then rounding.
 Anari et al.~\cite{anari2018nash} studied NSW with {\em separable, piecewise-linear concave (SPLC)} utilities.
-The paper~\cite{garg2018approximating} studied {\em budget-additive valuations}, that correspond to the utility function $u_i(x)=\min(c_i,\sum_j u_{ij}x_j)$.
-Both papers find (exact or approximate) solutions to the corresponding spending-restricted market equilibrium problem via fairly complex combinatorial algorithms.
+Garg et al.~\cite{garg2018approximating} studied capped linear utilities.
+Both papers find (exact or approximate) the corresponding SR-equilibria via fairly complex combinatorial algorithms.